aacfox/RMST/README.md

 > Time complexity is currently semilinear because I'm struggling with the last of the subroutines of the algorithm.

-For more eleborate discussion you may directly follow to [the wiki](https://aacfox.github.io/RMST/).
+For a more eleborate discussion you may directly follow to [the wiki](https://aacfox.github.io/RMST/).

 ## Introduction
 For I am Constantine, the 'C' ~~in C++~~ in my nickname!
 And this is my half-assed but whole-hearted attempt to understand and implement the mentioned algo.
 I can hardly explain why of all the probable topics I deem this the most exciting, so here we go.